ioanan11/github_ssh_setup/SRE_GitHub_ssh_setup/README.md

 -Repositories:

-	-Repository URL: insert SSH URL from GitHub repo
+Repository URL: insert SSH URL from GitHub repo

-	-Credentials: Add Jenkins and select SSH Username with private key as Kind.
+Credentials: Add Jenkins and select SSH Username with private key as Kind.
 Then set a description and enter key manually from gitbash (Make sure you copy paste the beggining and end of the key!)

-	-Branches to build: */dev
+Branches to build: */dev

 Build Triggers